Oportun Personal Loan Review

 - Accessibility: We paid attention to whether lenders offered loans to nontraditional borrowers, as well as those without excellent credit scores.
 We also checked if lenders offered soft credit pulls and whether they were transparent about eligibility criteria other than credit scores.

-- Rates and terms: We wanted to know if lender rates, terms, amounts and fees were not only transparent but also competitive.
+- Rates and terms: We wanted to know if lender rates, terms, amounts and fees were both transparent and competitive.

 - Repayment experience: We based this category on lenders’ reputations, customer support availability and unique benefits.